 While the Customs determination of duitable status is final for most purposes at the time of liquidation, a liquidation is not final until any protest which has been filed against it has been decided.
 Similarly, the administrative decision issued on a protest is not final until any litigation filed against it has been decided.

-Entries must be liquidated within one year of the date of entry unless the liquidation needs to be extended for another one-year period not to exceed a total of four years from the date of entry.
+Entries must be purged within one year of the date of entry unless the liquidation needs to be extended for another one-year period not to exceed a total of four years from the date of entry.
 The Customs Service will suspend liquidation of an entry when required by statute or court order.
 A suspension will remain in effect until the issue is resolved.
 Notifications of extensions and suspensions are given to importers, surety companies and customs brokers who are parties to the transaction.

 See entry; liquidation.

 Legal procedure noting the refusal of the drawee to accept a bill of exchange (protest for non-acceptance) or to pay it (protest for non-payment).
 Essential in order to keep the right of recourse on the endorser.